 Conditions for our Warrie Circuit Hike

 We did our walk in late February.
 There had been rain the week before so the waterfalls looked good but it wasn’t so wet that we had to negotiate water in the creeks.
 We started our walk at 7.00am.
 The forest provided plenty of shade, but the humidity was crazy!

 We started at Canyon Lookout and went anticlockwise which is the direction recommended on several maps.
 If you go the other way, things to consider are that you will have some rock hopping to do when your legs won’t be at their freshest.
 You are also more likely to run into crowds leaving or making their way to Twin Falls as you pass by there.

 Having said all that, we passed people going clockwise.
 One positive of going this way is you can make a short detour at the end of the walk to Twin Falls where you can jump in the water to cool off.

 This is a spectacular place to start and finish such a fantastic walk.
 Depending on the weather and the time of day there are either views to the Gold Coast skyline or low cloud sitting in the valley.
 You can spot several waterfalls on the far side of the canyon.
-You look across at them and wonder how you could get a better a look at them… and that is exactly what you are about to do.
+You look across at them and wonder how you could get a better a look at them… but that is exactly what you are about to do.